|Oracle® Database Administrator's Guide

 11g Release 2 (11.2)

-A server system running Oracle Database software crashes
+A server machine running Oracle Database software crashes

 A network connection between two or more Oracle Databases involved in distributed processing is disconnected

 An unhandled software error occurs

 See Also:"In-Doubt Transactions" for a conceptual overview of in-doubt transactions